 Request Highest and Best

 Many home sellers will request “highest and best” from every buyer who submits an offer on their home.
 So what does it mean when the seller requests “highest and best”?
-Basically the seller is giving every buyer an opportunity to change their offer and submit their best offer by a certain day and time.
-A highest and best offer should contain the buyers highest purchase price they’re willing to pay, highest escrow amount they’re willing to put down, least amount of contingencies, shortest contingency periods and best closing date.
+Basically, the seller is giving every buyer an opportunity to change their offer.
+This way they can submit their best offer by a certain day and time.
+A highest and best offer should contain the buyers highest purchase price they’re willing to pay.
+Plus, highest escrow amount, least amount of contingencies, shortest contingency periods and best closing date.

 It’s important for home buyers to understand when they are instructed to submit their highest and best it’s their only opportunity to change their offer.
 They should not expect the seller to counter their offer, think the seller will wait around past the deadline for their offer or that a full price will “win.”
 It’s not uncommon for other home buyers to offer well above list price in the tune of 1%-10% in a multiple offer situation because they really want the home, so offering $1 above list price might not cut it.

 Counter One Offer

 Not all sellers will disclose they have received multiple offers especially if one offer, in particular, stands out.
 So instead of requesting highest and best some sellers may choose to counter one offer and see if they can come to terms.
 Now a lot of home buyers don’t understand why a seller wouldn’t notify all parties that they received multiple offers and give them the opportunity to change their offer.
 However, in my experience some sellers don’t want to risk losing an offer that has the potential to be perfect for an offer that may never come if they were to request highest and best.